ofer-velich/k8s-monitoring-demo/01-prometheus-docker-demo/README.md

 ### What are the common metrics we scrape on k8s
 - node-exporter expose the machine metrics (cpu load network disk etc)
 - cAdvisor expose the container metrics (cpu load network disk etc)
-- kube-state-metrics expose state metrics like number of deployment replicas
+- kube-state-metrics expose state metrics of k8s cluster like number of deployment replicas

 ### Downsides
 - On HA dashboarding need to have sticky sessions